tbranyen/backbone.routemanager/README.md

 #### Alternative method of defining a RouteManager ####

-If you don't wish to extend the `Backbone.RouteManager` you can simply make a new instance of the constructor and assign that to save yourself a step.
+If you don't wish to extend `Backbone.RouteManager`, you can simply make a new instance of the constructor and assign that to save a step.

 ``` javascript
 // A basic route manager, works just like a Backbone.Router (cause it is one)